This post has been sponsored by American Greetings. All thoughts and opinions are my own.

 “Buckwheat’s pretty, pyramidal, greenish gray brown grains are the seed of an herb plant related to rhubarb and sorrel that is native to northern Europe and Asia, where it has been used since the eight millennium BCE; in fact it is not even a true grain.
 When roasted, it is referred as kasha.
 Buckwheat flour is made from these toasted grains, thus the rich, roasty flavor and deep color flecked with charcoal hue specks…”

-As the name suggests, buckwheat flour is the star of this pancake recipe.
-It is also what makes these pancakes so earthy and delicious.
+As the name suggests, buckwheat flour is the star of these healthy gluten-free pancakes.
+It is also what makes them so earthy and delicious.
 I did mix in a little bit of almond flour to continue the earthiness and complement its flavors.

 The other flavor agent in the recipe is pecans.
 I am a big fan of them, but use them interchangeably with walnuts.
 Feel free to use whichever one you like or have on hand.